kartonfarkas/api_docs/source/suite/emails/launch_list.rst

 Listing Email Campaign Launches
 ===============================

-Lists all the launches of an email campaign, including launch ID, launch date and 'done' status.
+Lists all the launches of an email campaign, inluding the launch ID, date and "done" status for each individual launch.

 Endpoint
 --------